Bailiffs And High Court Writs (HCEO).

 • The bailiff charged you a CARD FEE

-According to fee regulations, bailiffs are only permitted to recover the specified fees and charges outlined in the Schedule of the Taking Control of Goods (Fees) Regulations 2014, as well as any disbursements incurred for removing and selling the debtor's goods.
-A card fee does not align with these regulations.
-If a bailiff imposes a card fee, you have the option to reclaim it through a "charge-back" through your banking app.
-In the event that the charge-back is unsuccessful, you can then apply for a DETAILED ASSESSMENT hearing to request the court to review the fees and charges.
-In such cases, the creditor typically bears indemnity costs due to the bailiff's breach of regulations.
+The fee regulations stipulate that the bailiff can only recover the prescribed fees and charges in the Schedule of the Taking Control of Goods (Fees) Regulations 2014, along with disbursements paid for taking and selling the debtor's goods.
+A card fee, therefore, does not conform to these rules.
+You have right to reclaim it via a "charge-back" with your bank or credit card company.
+If the charge-back fails, you can further assert your rights by applying for a DETAILED ASSESSMENT hearing to ask the court to examine the fees and charges.
+In this process, the bailiff company may be required to pay indemnity costs because they acted in breach of the fees regulations.

 • Learn More